deekshitha747/elecfest-verilog/README.md

 implementation of a 2 input NAND gate and a 4 input XOR gate top module verified with test bench
 ## Project Structure
-top_module: contains the hardware design files
+top_module: contains the hardware design files <br>
-test_bench: contains the verification files
+test_bench: contains the verification files <br>
 ## How to Run the Simulations

 ### 1. 2-Input AND Gate